 An import from the green fields of New Zealand, Rob earned a Physical education degree and a Business degree at the prestigious University of Otago.
 Rob has a passion for health and wellness and believes that “No matter who you are or what your fitness level is, regular exercise and a healthy lifestyle will help you to achieve an invaluable sense of self worth and personal well-being”.

-Angie McCaw, Director of Operations
+Angie McCaw, Director of Membership and Accounting

 Angie is a Seattle native who began her career with Seattle Athletic Club as a childcare provider in 2001.
 Five years later, she took over management of the Sports Desk; a position perfectly suited to her energy, optimism and exceptional customer service skills.
 Not long after that Angie moved in to the Operations Manager position where she was able to grow and learn about the business but still be directly involved with the members.
 Angie has again taken on a new role as the Director of Membership and Accounting.
 Angie prides herself on her exceptional customer service, positive attitude and diligence and efficiency to her job.

 Paul Bordonaro, Sports Desk Manager

 Paul started at the club in 2005 working as a Sports Desk attendant one night a week.
 Paul is CPR certified and a swim instructor with over 10 years of teaching experience.
 In January 2011 Paul took over as Sports Desk Manager where he utilizes his leadership experience, customer service ability and outgoing personality.
 Paul is active in the outdoors and spends his free time hiking, backpacking, fishing and camping.
 Paul grew up in Issaquah and moved to Seattle in 2002, since then he’s spent time in the Military and as an EMT.

 Stephanie Cummings, Aquatics Director

 USA Swimming Team, Aqua Dynamics Head Coach